puppetlabs/pxp-agent/README.md

 Maximum amount of time that may elapse when trying to establish a connection to the broker in seconds.
 Defaults to 5 seconds.

+**max-message-size (optional)**

+The maximum message size, specified in bytes.
+The current default is 64 MB as defined within pcp-broker.
+This value can be overriden and reduced to something smaller as desired.

 **ssl-ca-cert (required to connect)**

 The location of your SSL Certificate Authority certificate, example